ctx/ws-session/README.md

 applications like mutt, htop, ssh (tmux attach) and everything else you can think of and write a wrapper.

-With herbstluftwm you can save and restore the layout of the workspace.
+Some window managers are able to save and restore the layout of the workspace.

 The applications do not support this out of the box:
 * The 'ws-app' wrapper in the bin folder makes it possible to save and restore